valentinpi/lattice-watering/README.md

 ### Starting the System

-To start the system, the `proxy` software and its ethos interface has to be started, and the `br` and `fw` firmwares have to be flashed onto the boards.
+To start the system, the `proxy` software and the `ethos` interface have to be started, and the `br` and `fw` firmwares have to be flashed onto the boards.

 ### Possible Future Enhancements

-- Use TypeScript instead of JavaScript in teh frontend.
+- Use TypeScript instead of JavaScript in the frontend.
 - The TinyDTLS library comes with a weak PRNG, replace it with a tough one.
 - Improve the Rust proxy server.
 A possible larger project could be to build a very good and easy to use DTLS library with support for multiple platforms such as Node JS, since no library currently really accomplishes that.
 - The `proxy` does not verify ECDSA keys, handle `tinydtls` events and does not discard connected devices, meaning that the `sessions` vector will have run out of space at some point.
 This was made so due to time constraints.
 Regular restarts could fix this issue.